Bridge F.C.

-Bridge Football Club is a Nigerian football club based in Lagos that was founded in the mid-1970s.
-As a result of an association with the Julius Berger construction company, the club was known as Julius Berger Football Club until 2010.
+Bridge Football Club is a Nigerian football club based in Lagos that was founded in 1976.
+As a result of its association with the Julius Berger construction company, the club was known as Julius Berger Football Club until 2010.
 The club has won national championships and competed internationally.
 Players such as Odion Ighalo, David Adekola, Yakubu, Taribo West, Sunday Oliseh, Samson Siasia, Emmanuel Amuneke, Rashidi Yekini, Garba Lawal, and Mutiu Adepoju have played for the club.

 History

 Until 2006, the club played in the Nigerian Premier League, but their owners announced plans to close the club by 2008.
-However, outgoing chairman of the board of directors Mobolaji Johnson (a former governor of Lagos State) said in August 2008 that the company has steadied their finances and are prepared to fully fund the team in 2008/09.
+However, outgoing chairman of the board of directors Mobolaji Johnson (a former governor of Lagos State) said in August 2008 that the company had steadied their finances and were prepared to fully fund the team in 2008–09.

 They played their final 2008 home games at the University of Lagos after Onikan Stadium was shut down for the rest of the season.
 Berger temporarily relocated to Abeokuta for two years in 2004.